dudeinthemirror/bptracker/README.md

 - **View Reading History**: See all your past readings with color-coded status indicators
 - **Visualize Trends**: Track your blood pressure trends over time with graphs
 - **Edit and Annotate**: Add notes to readings and edit past entries
-- **Data Persistence**: All readings are stored locally on your device
+- **Data Persistence**: All readings are stored in a PostgreSQL database via the bptracker-backend API
 - **Platforms Supported**: iOS, Android, Web

 ## Screenshots